giantswarm/docs/src/content/advanced/labelling-workload-clusters/index.md

 kubectl label clusters.cluster.x-k8s.io/7g4di my-org/team=upstate
 ```

 Note that if the label already exists on the cluster, the `--overwrite` flag must be set.
-Otherwise the attempt to overwrite a label will result in n error.
+Otherwise the attempt to overwrite a label will result in an error.